JuliaPoo/Collection-of-CTF-Writeups/CDDC2020/A Kind of Crypto/README.md

 ## Beyond: Recovering the whole message and the original seed used

-I wondered whether there could be some wacky secret message the author placed in the other parts of the encrypted message, and maybe in the seed?
-Good thing is, from here, all we gotta do is apply Smart's Attack 7 more times to recover the original seed!
-However, at every iteration, there are two solutions for `s`, namely `s` and `p-s`, where `p` is the modulo of the finite field, which isn't a problem, just bruteforce all solutions!
+I wondered whether there could be some funny secret message the author placed in the other parts of the encrypted message, and maybe in the seed?
+Good thing is, from here, all we gotta do is apply Smart's Attack 7 more times to recover the original seed.
+However, at every iteration, there are two solutions for `s`, namely `s` and `p-s`, where `p` is the modulo of the finite field, which isn't a problem, just bruteforce all solutions.

 ```python
 s1 = s2